subsquid/docs/docs/deploy-squid/env-variables.md

 **Available since `@subsquid/cli@0.6.0`**

 Aquarium supports adding environment variables to the squid deployments.
-There are two different options: via `secrets` and adding `-e` to `squid update` or `squid release`.
-The crucial difference is that the `secrets` are *persistent* and *global*, while environments variables set with `-e` are only set for the specific squid version.
+There are two kinds: **secrets** and **environment variables**.
+The crucial difference is that the secrets are injected to all squids, while environments variables are set only to a specific version deployment.
+Environment variables are stored in plain text so **all the sensitive input (e.g. API keys) must be set as a secret**.

+Secrets are set using the special command [`sqd secrets`](/squid-cli/secrets), while environment variables are set in the [deployment manifest](/deploy-squid/deploy-manifest).

 ## Secrets